JagsJulia/Jags.jl/README.md

 ## Dependencies

-This version of the package relies on DataArrays and on Mamba.
+This version of the package relies on DataArrays, Cairo, Gadfly and on Mamba (0.0.0-).
-Mamba is right now not in METADATA The package can be installed using:
+Mamba is right now not in METADATA.
+The package can be installed using:

 ```
 Pkg.clone("https://github.com/brian-j-smith/Mamba.jl")